tinuzz/leaflet-messagebox/README.md

 or, when implicitly used with the map:

     map.messagebox.show( 'This is the message' );

+more examples:

+	map.messagebox.show( 'this is a success message', map.messagebox.options.timeout, 'success');
+	map.messagebox.show( 'this is a error message', map.messagebox.options.timeout, 'error');
+	map.messagebox.show( 'this is a warning message', map.messagebox.options.timeout, 'warning');

 ## Available Options:

-There are only two options:
+There are only three options:

 `position:` (string) The standard Leaflet.Control position parameter.
 Optional, defaults to 'topright'

 `timeout:` (integer) The duration the messagebox is shown in milliseconds.
 Optional, defaults to 3000 (3 sec).

+`style:` (string) a especific style, beetween (default, warning, error or success )

 ## Styling ##